sunfishcode/wasm-reference-manual/WebAssembly.md

 A label is a value which is either *unbound*, or *bound* to a specific position.

-#### Instruction Traps

-Instructions may *trap*, in which case execution of the current instance is immediately terminated and abnormal termination is reported to the [embedding environment].

-> Except for the call stack and the state of any executing functions, the contents of an instance, including any linear-memory spaces, are left intact after a trap.
-This allows inspection by debugging tools and crash reporters.
-It is also valid to call exported functions in an instance that has trapped.

 #### Function Return Execution

 One value for each return [type] in the function signature in reverse order is popped from the value stack.
 If the function execution was prompted by a [call instruction][L], these values are provided as the call's return values.
 Otherwise, they are provided to the [embedding environment].

+#### Instruction Traps

+Instructions may *trap*, in which case the function execution which encountered the trap is immediately terminated.
+If the function execution was prompted by a [call instruction][L], it traps too.
+Otherwise, abnormal termination is reported to the [embedding environment].

+> Except for the call stack and the state of executing functions, the contents of an instance, including any linear memories, are left intact after a trap.
+This allows inspection by debugging tools and crash reporters.
+It is also valid to call exported functions in an instance that has seen a trap.

 Text Format